-If you’re not too tired, you can keep going until you get to the South-Eastern side of the Imperial Palace.
-The Palace was built on the site of Edo Castle and has a kick-ass moat.
-What’s rather interesting is that Japan’s Imperial Family actually still live on the property – though of course, you can’t access that part.
+If you’re not too tired, you can keep going until you get to the southeast side of the Imperial Palace.
+The palace was built on the site of Edo Castle and has a kick-ass moat.
+What’s rather interesting is that Japan’s Imperial Family actually still live on the property—though of course, you can’t access that part.

-The palace grounds are vast and very impressive, but, be warned – almost impossible to cover in one visit, especially on hot and sticky summer days!
-We recommend strolling around Kokyo Gaien, which is on the South-Eastern corner.
-You can see the Nijubashi bridge from here, as well as get a good feel for the black pines and sweeping lawns of the place.
+The palace grounds are vast and very impressive, but, be warned—almost impossible to cover in one visit, especially on hot and sticky summer days!
+We recommend strolling around Kokyo Gaien, which is on the southeast corner.
+You can see the Nijubashi Bridge from here, as well as get a good feel for the black pines and sweeping lawns of the place.

 You can also chill out in Hibiya Park, which is just across the road.